how-to-clean-hardwood-floors-1

 7. Routine maintenance: follow a regular schedule; periodic refinishing may refresh the look.

-Floor cleaning: the right tools make the difference
+Floor cleaning: The right tools make the difference

 A simple rule helps protect hardwood: vacuum first, mop second.
 Removing grit reduces the chance of dragging it across the surface.